common-workflow-language/governance/README.md

 status.
 Conservancy folks will often CC that address any time there is an issue that Conservancy wants to make sure the project is aware.

+To update any of the email addresses on this list, the project leader should email sysadmin@tix.sfconservancy.org with `commonworkflowlanguage@sfconservancy.org` in the CC field.

 # Contacting just the CWL leadership team

 cwl-leadership@googlegroups.com